syncfusion-content/extension-docs/Extension/DOCXEditor-SDK-Extension/Visual-Studio/template-studio.md

 #### Blazor Web App

-##### Applying Database Migrations and User Registration in the .NET 8.0, .NET 9.0 and .NET 10.0 Blazor Web App
+##### Apply Database Migrations and User Registration in the .NET 8.0, .NET 9.0, and .NET 10.0 Blazor Web App

 ##### Applying Database Migrations:

-In the Blazor Web App, it's essential to apply pending migrations to the database before proceeding with user registration.
+In the Blazor Web App, it is essential to apply pending migrations to the database before proceeding with user registration.
 Choose one of the following options:

-**Option 1: Using Visual Studio Package Manager Console**
+**Option 1: Using the Visual Studio Package Manager Console**

 Navigate to **View -> Other Windows -> Package Manager Console** in Visual Studio.